Jul 11, 2023

 The pros of SOOW cables include:

 - Durable construction: Manufacturers craft SOOW cables with tough materials and a durable design so you can safely use them indoors and outdoors.
 This cable’s outer jacket is particularly tough, as it won’t break or tear no matter how much it’s mishandled, thrown around or stepped on.
+It’s also extremely flexible despite its strength, which makes installation and storage easier.

 - Extremely low and high temperature ratings: Since SOOW cables have low and high temperature ratings, they can handle almost any job.
 As long as you stay between minus 40 Celsius to 90 Celsius, an SOOW cable can perform to the best of its ability.